Fruit preserves: Jelly

-The characteristic clarity and jellied consistency of a jelly are qualities it shares with the gelatin-based dessert also called jelly.
+The characteristic clarity and jellied consistency of a jelly are qualities it shares with the gelatin-based dessert also called jelly in some places.

-High pectin fruits such as quinces, apples or redcurrants are used for making jelly.
-In the United States, jellies made from strawberries or concord grapes are most preferred and are used for making peanut butter and jelly sandwiches.
+High pectin fruits such as quinces, apples, or redcurrants are used for making jelly.
+In the United States, jellies made from strawberries or concord grapes are most popular and are used for making peanut butter and jelly sandwiches.
 Fruit jellies may be used in a meal or dish in a similar way to jam.
 Some jellies, such as redcurrant, or mint, are classic accompaniments to roasted meats such as turkey, game, and lamb.

-A traditional method for filtering the fruit from the liquid in a jelly is through the use of a muslin or stockinette "jelly bag", suspended by string from an upturned stool over a bowl to allow the straining to occur gently under the action of gravity.
-Jellies need to be strained very slowly and gently to ensure the clarity of the result, as forced straining by squeezing or pressing can lead to cloudiness in the jelly.

 Pectin is essential to the formation of jelly because it acts as a gelling agent, meaning when the pectin chains combine, they create a network that results in a gel.
-The strength and effectiveness of the side chains and the bonds they form depend on the pH of the pectin, the optimal pH is between 2.8 and 3.2.
+The strength and effectiveness of the side chains and the bonds they form depend on the pH of the pectin; the optimal pH is between 2.8 and 3.2.